History, Mission & Goals

 History:

-In 1998, a series of particularly violent domestic assaults occurred in Longmont in which victims had not sought help in leaving or changing a long standing abusive relationship.
-These assaults significantly impacted our community.
 As a direct result, a coordinated community-wide awareness and response to domestic violence was developed.
-The result was LEVI (Longmont Ending Violence Initiative), a collaborative group of over 30 agencies that provide resources to combat domestic violence.
+The response was named LEVI (Longmont Ending Violence Initiative), a collaborative group of over 30 agencies that provide resources to combat domestic violence.

 Mission, Vision & Goals